Cruise-Australia.com where you will Discover a Wonderful World of Cruising at its very Best.

 forgotten the local scene, such as P&O cruises Australia, as I have cruised

 on the Pacific Aria frequently, being such a fine ship, and of course P&O

 Cruises Australia has undergone a complete transformation, with all the

 existing ships that remain having taken on much of the very stylish décor and

-themes from the Pacific Aria and placed them on the Pacific Dawn, giving the old
+themes from the Pacific Aria and placed them on the Pacific Dawn, giving the

-November 2019: My dear friend and Carer, Eng Tan have just returned from one of our many on the delightful ms Pacific Aria, we have reached every corner of the Pacific as well as North Queensland and the Great Barrier Reef, as we have been so fortunate to cruise a good number of times to magical Papua New Guinea, as well as the wonderful “The Bounty” cruise, which visits Fiji, Samoa and Tonga, amongst other wonderful tropical Islands.
+November 2019: My dear friend and Carer, Eng Tan have just returned from one of our many cruises on the delightful ms Pacific Aria, we have reached every corner of the Pacific as well as North Queensland and the Great Barrier Reef, as we have been so fortunate to cruise a good number of times to magical Papua New Guinea, as well as the wonderful “The Bounty” cruise, which visits Fiji, Samoa and Tonga, amongst other wonderful tropical Islands.

 However, our last cruise was our beloved PNG cruise and we had smooth sailing to say the least, but soon we will see the Aria head off to New Zealand and Adelaide, and in February 2021 she will leave P&O forever, like a few of the other ships that have been sold off.
 Yet the Pacific Aria is the best ship in the fleet!
 You will soon come to see that I and countless of other past passengers who love this magnificent ship, considering she has the best cabins of all the P&O ships, as all cabins has a lounge area with a sofa and a coffee table and so much more, etc. In addition, she is officially rated the Number One ship in the fleet, yet they are dumping her.
 My review of our recent PNG cruise will cover some of the reasons quite comprehensively.

-Pacific Aria is seen at anchor on November 25, 2019
+Aria seen at anchor off

 Photograph by & © Mr. Hun-Eng Tan